-STATUS: The FY 2021-22 fleet acquisition is currently underway for nine departments, including 463 vehicles on order with a replacement cost of approximately \$50 million.
+STATUS: The FY 2021-22 fleet acquisition is currently underway for nine departments, with \$48 million obligated for this fiscal year.

 10 Data Analytics

 INITIATIVE Harness the power of data to increase transparency and accountability by adding six new positions to the Office of Data Analytics & Business Intelligence, investing in the City's Data Inventory, and embracing data-driven decision making across our organization.
 (DBI)